Barotac Viejo: Water sources

-Barotac Viejo has 2 rivers, namely the Barotac Viejo River and the Barotac Cayo River.
-It has several creeks or springs.
+Barotac Viejo is served by two rivers, namely the Barotac Viejo River and the Barotac Cayo River, along with several creeks and springs.

 The Barotac Viejo River is the longest and the widest river passing through the heart of the town.
-It has never been dry but it sometimes overflows its banks on rainy days.
-The river is utilized for bathing, laundry and fishing.
+It never runs dry, although it occasionally overflows during heavy rains.
+The river is used for bathing, laundry, and fishing.

-The municipality has approximately 10 miles of shallow shorelines and nearby are fishponds.
+The municipality has approximately 10 miles of shallow shorelines, with nearby fishponds supporting local aquaculture.

 Climate

 Rainy season sets in about May and last up to the middle of January.
 The rainfall in the upper region is comparatively heavier than the lower region.
-This is due to the chain of high mountains surrounding the place and innumerable springs that flow along the foot of the hills the heaviest rainfall occurs about in the early part of September during the south monsoon.
+This is due to the chain of high mountains surrounding the place and innumerable springs that flow along the foot of the hills the heaviest rainfall occurs about in the early part of September during the southwest monsoon.
 Under usual condition, Barotac Viejo receives up to 100 cm of rainfall.
 The average however in the upper region is 42 cm and in the lower region 36 cm.
 Dry season sets in a little earlier in the lower region than in the upper region.